eleda77/eleda77.github.io/docs/vocab_list.md

 **propinquity** -  the state of being close to someone or something; proximity OR a close kinship

+**proprioception** - perception or awareness of the position and movement of the body

 **proscenium** - the part of a theater stage in front of the curtain

 **protome** - type of adornment that takes the form of the head and upper torso of either a human or an animal